Ayala North Point

-Ayala North Point, formerly part of the Lacson Estate, is a flagship estate development project of Ayala Land located in Talisay, Negros Occidental.
-Acquired from the heirs of Gen. Aniceto Lacson, former president of the Republic of Negros, Ayala North Point follows the master-planned, mixed-use residential township estate first conceptualized with Ayala Alabang.
+Ayala North Point, is a real estate development project in Talisay, Negros Occidental created through a joint venture between Ayala Corporation and the Lacson estate.
+The project, which began in 1988 in collaboration with the heirs of General Aniceto Lacson, former president of the Republic of Negros, is an ongoing development.
+Modeled after the master-planned, mixed-use residential township concept first introduced with Ayala Alabang, the estate combines various residential and commercial elements.